-- Parents' attention will be drawn to the School e-Safety Policy in newsletters, via email and on the school website. - A partnership approach with parents is encouraged.
-This includes: - o parent evenings with demonstrations and suggestions for safe home Internet use - o regular updates and newsletters emailed home. - o Parentzone magazines set home with the students. - Externally-verified e-safety training is offered to all parents.
+- Parents' attention will be drawn to the School e-Safety Policy via email and on the school website. - A partnership approach with parents is encouraged.
+This includes: - o parent evenings with demonstrations and suggestions for safe home Internet use - o regular updates and newsletters emailed home. - o Dedicated area of the school website